SIMBAChain/CarDemo_iOS/docs/index.rst

  .. note:: If the app shows errors give it a minute and try building or running the app a few times Using SIMBA Chain

-   .. note:: HDwallets are not setup to be encrypted when stored locally.
-This should be addressed for any usage apart from demo purposes.

 ==============